joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5822206/2024/10/06/packers-rams-score-results-takeaways/

 **Greenberg: And in their fifth game, Caleb Williams and the Bears offense showed up**\
 `Chicago compiled 424 net yards and had a 3-0 turnover edge in its 36-10 win vs. Carolina.
-"That should be the standard," Kevin Byars said.`\
+"That should be the standard," Kevin Byard said.`\
 https://nytimes.com/athletic/5823471/2024/10/06/bears-panthers-caleb-williams-offense/

 **Evacuation Orders Posted as Florida Braces for Hurricane Milton**\